How To Stop Being A People Pleaser While Still Being Nice

 This pattern unfolds in all types of relationships, and not just exclusive to family or friends, but to coworkers and romantic partners as well.

-We Form Behavioral Patterns
+We Form Behavioural Patterns

 This is known as procedural memory, similar to once you learn how to ride a bike you’ll never forget.